lsempe77/lsempe77.github.io/content/authors/admin/_index.md

 ## About Me

-Lucas Sempé is a Senior Evaluation Specialist at the International Initiative for Impact Evaluation (3ie), with research interests in impact evaluation, evidence synthesis, health systems, and education policy.
+Lucas Sempé is a Senior Evaluation Specialist at the International Initiative for Impact Evaluation (3ie), with expertise in impact evaluation, evidence synthesis, health systems, and education policy.
 He has held research and teaching positions at the University of Oxford, Queen Margaret University, and University of East Anglia, and has led multiple international projects in development and health.
+Lucas is passionate about advancing evidence-based policy and innovative approaches in global development.

-Contact: lsempe@3ieimpact.org | +44 79 07 99 41 51 | Norwich, UK
+Contact: lsempe@3ieimpact.org | Norwich, UK